Digital twins for the design, interactive control, and deployment of modular, fiber-reinforced soft continuum arms: Experimental validation

 \textbf{The Vicon arena}.
-The Vicon motion capture system is one of the most advanced video tracking and interpretation solution commercially available.
-Widely used \cite{van2019agreement, pfister2014comparative, adesida2019exploring} in applications ranging from virtual reality and entertainment to biomechanics and engineering, it provides precise tracking of 3D body motions at millimeter accuracy with a $120~\text{Hz}$ frame rate, by means of specialized multiple cameras and reflective markers placed on the subject’s body.
-The Vicon tracks individual markers and 'objects', defined as collections of markers that are considered together and that must maintain fixed relative positions at all times.
-Critically, 'objects' need to be both rigid and unique in their geometric arrangement, to allow for effective recognition by the system.
-This poses a challenge to our applications.
-Indeed, our soft arms are relatively small and highly deformable, produce complex motions, and require numerous identical marker-objects (Fig.~\ref{fig:overview}b), often in close proximity along the robot length, to reconstruct postures and strains.
-In these conditions, the Vicon leads to imprecise measurements and artifacts.
+The Vicon motion capture system \cite{Testa2021Vicon, vicon_system} is one of the most advanced video tracking and interpretation solutions commercially available.
+Widely used \cite{van2019agreement, pfister2014comparative, adesida2019exploring} in applications ranging from virtual reality and entertainment to biomechanics and engineering, it provides precise tracking of 3D body motions at $120~\text{Hz}$ frame rate, by means of specialized multiple cameras and reflective markers placed on the subject’s body.

+The Vicon system tracks `objects', defined as collections of markers whose relative positions are assumed to remain fixed over time.
+By design, robust identification is limited to objects that are rigid, geometrically distinct, and spatially well separated---conditions that do not necessarily well align with our application.
+Indeed, our soft robotic arms undergo small-volume, spatially localized deformations relative to the Vicon work volume, yet exhibit complex motions that require dense, closely spaced marker-objects (to estimate orientations, see Fig.~\ref{fig:overview}b) along the robot length.
+During actuation, twisting and bending further bring markers into close proximity.
+Under these conditions, the system is prone to common failure modes, including marker flickering, swapping, dropout or ghosting as well as incorrect object labeling.
+These errors lead to reduced measurement accuracy and compromise the reliable reconstruction of arm postures and strain fields.